La Tante DC10 Restaurant

-La Tante DC10 Restaurant, known locally as The Green Plane, is a public–private partnership restaurant established in Accra.
-This operates from the defunct Ghana Airways McDonnell Douglas DC-10, which had been in operation as a passenger jet between 1983 and 2005.
-The restaurant serves staple Ghanaian dishes.
-The restaurant has been well received locally.
+La Tante DC10 Restaurant, known locally as The Green Plane, was a public–private partnership restaurant established in Accra.
+It operated from the defunct Ghana Airways McDonnell Douglas DC-10, which had been in operation as a passenger jet between 1983 and 2005.
+The restaurant served staple Ghanaian dishes.
+The restaurant was well received locally.
+The restaurant closed in 2023 and the aircraft was scrapped.

 Description

-La Tante DC10 Restaurant is a restaurant located inside a converted McDonnell Douglas DC-10 formerly used by the defunct Ghana Airways.
-Formerly flying 380 passengers, it has been converted into a 118-seat restaurant with large numbers of the seats removed in order to provide adequate space for patrons and for the installation of dining tables.
+La Tante DC10 Restaurant was a restaurant located inside a converted McDonnell Douglas DC-10 formerly used by the defunct Ghana Airways.
+Formerly flying 380 passengers, it was converted into a 118-seat restaurant with large numbers of the seats removed in order to provide adequate space for patrons and for the installation of dining tables.
 An annex was attached to the right side of the fuselage to accommodate the kitchen.

-The airplane itself has been moved to Airport City Accra, a suburb of Accra near to Kotoka International Airport and opposite Marina Mall Accra, with people entering and exiting the plane/restaurant via a covered staircase from ground level.
-They enter through the former first class seating area, which has been converted into a waiting area.
-Separate bathrooms have been installed for male and female diners and the restaurant is air-conditioned throughout.
+The airplane itself was moved to Airport City Accra, a suburb of Accra near to Kotoka International Airport and opposite Marina Mall Accra, with people entering and exiting the plane/restaurant via a covered staircase from ground level.
+They entered through the former first class seating area, which has been converted into a waiting area.
+Separate bathrooms were installed for male and female diners and the restaurant was air-conditioned throughout.

 Menu

-The restaurant serves Ghanaian cuisine.
-These include staples such as spiced tilapia, served with banku, a type of maize-based porridge.
-Other dishes include Jollof rice with chicken, and "red red" black-eyed pea stew with fish.
-While the prices at La Tante DC10 Restaurant are higher than those normally seen in the local area, the restaurant prices itself lower than the upmarket restaurants elsewhere in Accra.
+The restaurant served Ghanaian cuisine.
+These included staples such as spiced tilapia, served with banku, a type of maize-based porridge.
+Other dishes included Jollof rice with chicken, and "red red" black-eyed pea stew with fish.
+While the prices at La Tante DC10 Restaurant were higher than those normally seen in the local area, the restaurant priced itself lower than the upmarket restaurants elsewhere in Accra.